 - Testing for recoverability of a significant asset group within a reporting unit

 - Recognition of a goodwill impairment loss in the financial statements of a subsidiary that’s part of a reporting unit

 - If applicable, a sustained decrease in share price (consider in both absolute terms and relative to peers).

-After assessing the totality of events or circumstances such as those described above, an entity may determine that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+After assessing the totality of events or circumstances such as those described above, an entity may determine that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If this is the case, the first and second steps of the goodwill impairment test are unnecessary.
 However, if an entity determines it’s more likely than not that the fair value of a reporting unit is less than its carrying amount, then the entity must perform the first step of the two-step goodwill impairment test.